scofild429/federust/book/src/Introduction.md

 Because of the rich ecosystem of Python for AI, we want allow our system also be able to run Python code, for training and ONNX pool aggregation.
 We have two options, compile Python into WebAssembly and call python from Rust with Foreign Function Interface.
 Which of them works and how they performance comes later.

+## Pure rust project as web application
+In one rust project, the interface moudle can be rendered by template engine, client module and server module can be directly called from sub-mod.
+See [Web Application](./WebApp.md).